Spanish and Hispanic Studies Minor

 Minor in Spanish and Hispanic Studies Requirements: 18 Credits*

-• A minimum of 12 credits towards the minor must be taken at Creighton
+• A minimum of 12 credits towards the minor must be taken at Creighton.
+Credits taken as part of a Faculty Lead Program Away (FLPA) count as Creighton courses.

 Course for Starting the Minor: 13